-- Signed statement of non-use one-time only, not required to be repeated but the statement document must be approved by the Radiation Safety Office. - 2.
+- 1. Signed statement of non-use one-time only, not required to be repeated but the statement document must be approved by the Radiation Safety Office. - 2.
 Online training no online training is required by the Radiation Safety Office, but the PI may choose to have the non-user take the online X-ray Training.
-If such requirements are requested, the non-user will be required to repeat the training annually.
-Non-User Training Request Forms can be obtained from the Radiation Safety Office.
+If such requirements are requested, then the non-user will be required to repeat the training annually.